Hornsea: Sport

 Hornsea Cricket Club plays at the Hollis Recreation Ground.
 Notable former players include Johnny Briggs (England), and Tom Kohler-Cadmore (Worcestershire and Yorkshire).

 Hornsea is home to Hornsea Rugby Union Football Club.
 They play at the Hollis Recreation Ground and are nicknamed the 'Hollismen'.
-They currently play in Yorkshire 3's after winning the 2024–25 Yorkshire 4.
+The club was formed in 1923.
+They currently play in Yorkshire 3 after winning the 2024–25 Yorkshire 4.

 Hornsea Town F.C. is an amateur football team who also play at the Hollis Recreation Ground.
 Their nicknames include 'Town' or 'The Seasiders'.
 The club plays in the premier division of the Humber Premier League after gaining promotion by winning division one in the 2016–17 season.
 Hornsea Town has eight teams; including a first team (HPL Premier Div), reserves (East Riding County League), veterans (Hull & District Veterans Football League) and a Sunday team (Hull Men's Sunday Football League).

 Media

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter.

 Hornsea's local radio stations are BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire, Capital Yorkshire, Greatest Hits Radio East Yorkshire, Nation Radio East Yorkshire, and community based station Seaside FM.

 The Holderness and Hornsea Gazette and Hornsea Community News are the town's local newspapers.